ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/markdown.md

 * {@link features/export-word Export to Word} &ndash; Generate editable `.docx` files out of your editor-created content.
 * {@link features/export-pdf Export to PDF} &ndash; Generate portable PDF files out of your editor-created content.
 * {@link features/autoformat Autoformatting} &ndash; Use Markdown syntax shortcodes to automatically format your content as you type!
+* {@link features/paste-from-markdown Paste from Markdown} &ndash; Paste Markdown formatted content straight into the editor!

 ## Contribute